Top 15 Business Process Management Software to Consider for 2025

 Human-centric BPM

 The most essential process where a human-centric BPM can be employed is the hiring process.
-The hiring manager can gather control over the process by automating certain tasks like resume scanning, conducting online assessments, etc., and eventually set up limited candidates for interviews with the managers or chiefs.
+The hiring manager can gain control over the process by automating certain tasks like resume scanning, conducting online assessments, etc., and eventually set up limited candidates for interviews with the managers or chiefs.

 Document-centric BPM